-- 1. For purposes of documentation, the Filipino seafarers shall be categorized in local and overseas seafarers. - 2.
-Local seafarer are considered documented when they possess the following documents: - a.
-Seafarers identification and Record Book (SIRB) and Certificate of Competency issued by the MARINA; - b.
-Certificate of Completion of Training of prescribed courses issued by the accredited training centers; - c.
-Licensure Certificate if the seafarer is a harbor Pilot or a Major or Minor Patron. - 3.
-Overseas seafarers are considered documented when they possess the following documents;

-- a.
-Seafarers Identification and Record Book (SIBR) and Certificate of Competency issued by the MARINA and the Seafarer's Registration Certificate (SRC) issued by the POEA; - b.
-Certificate of Completion of Training of prescribed courses issued by the accredited training centers and the valid Certificate of Competency issued by the PRC for marine officers and TESDA for ratings and support level crew or by the assessment center duly accredited by the MTC; - c.
-Licensure Certificate if the seafarer is a marine officer; - d.
-Such other documents as may be required.
+- 1) Seafarers Identification and Record Book (SIRB) and Certificate of Competency issued by the MARINA; - 2) Certificate of Completion of Training of prescribed courses issued by the accredited training centers; - 3) Licensure Certificate if the seafarer is a Harbor Pilot or a Major or Minor Patron. - c) Overseas seafarers are considered documented when they possess the following documents: - 1) Seafarers Identification and Record Book (SIRB) and Certificate of Competency issued by the MARINA and the Seafarer's Registration Certificate (SRC) issued by the POEA; - 2) Certificate of Completion of Training of prescribed courses issued by the accredited training centers and the valid Certificate of Competency issued by the PRC for marine officers and the TESDA for ratings and support level crew or by the assessment center duly accredited by the MTC; - 4) Licensure Certificate if the seafarer is a marine officer; - 5) Such other documents as may be required.

-SECTION.
-16. Licensure and Examination - The Professional Regulatory Commission (PRC) shall be the lead agency in administering licensure examinations and the issuance of such licensure certificates to seafarers in the officer level.
-Except those categorized as harbor Pilots and Major and Minor Patrons for local shipping which authority shall devolve to the MARINA.
+SEC.
+18. Licensure and Examination.
+The Professional Regulatory Commission (PRC) shall be the lead agency in administering licensure examinations and the issuance of such licensure certificates to seafarers in the officer level, except those categorized as Harbor Pilots and Major and Minor Patrons for local shipping which authority shall devolve to the MARINA.

-The TESDA shall be the lead agency in administering examinations and the issuance of the necessary certificates to seafarers in the ratings level.
+The TESDA shall be the lead agency in administering examinations and the issuance of the necessary certifications to seafarers in the ratings level.
 The government agencies aforementioned shall formulate and undertake a systematic program of implementing government policies pertinent to the licensing of specific categories of seafarers.

-The Issuance of licenses and endorsement certificates to seafarers shall not require pre-conditions other than what are required under the STCW '78 as amended and other specific laws enacted for the purpose of regulating the profession.
+The issuance of licenses and endorsement certificates to seafarers shall not require pre-conditions other than what are required under the STCW '78, as amended and other specific laws enacted for the purpose of regulating the profession.

-SECTION.
-17. Integrated Documentation System - the DOLE in coordination with government agencies concerned, shall develop an integrated Documentation System (IDS) for the purpose of integrating and systematizing the documentation of education, training licensing, and certification among Filipino Seafarers.
-Said IDS shall contain all relevant information in the seafarer, including education, training, licensure examinations and certification taken, it shall be used by the seafarers in all his transactions with government, manning or crewing agencies, and other 'pertinent bodies.
+SEC.
+19. Integrated Documentation System.
+The DOLE, in coordination with government agencies concerned, shall develop an Integrated Documentation System (IDS) for the purpose of integrating and systemizing the documentation of education, training licensing, and certification among Filipino seafarers.
+Said IDS shall contain all relevant information on the seafarer, including education, training, licensure examinations and certifications taken.
+It shall be used by the seafarer in all his transactions with the government, manning or crewing agencies, and other pertinent bodies.

-As such, agencies of the government concerned shall develop and implement an information system that shall connect their respective databases for the purposes of date storage sharing and generation pursuant to section 20 of Republic Act No. 8042.
+As such, agencies of the government concerned shall develop and implement an information system that shall connect their respective databases for the purposes of data storage, sharing, and generation pursuant to Section 20 of Republic Act No. 8042.

+CHAPTER VII.

-CHAPTER VII RECRUITMENT AND PLACEMENT
+RECRUITMENT AND PLACEMENT